-That landmark song, recorded just four days before Redding’s death, went to #1 and stayed there for four weeks in early 1968.
-It marked a new direction for the singer toward a soul-folk-pop synthesis that drew from such influences as Bob Dylan and the new breed of performers at the Monterey International Pop Festival, at which Redding had performed.
+That landmark song, recorded just four days before Redding’s death, went to Number One and stayed there for four weeks in early 1968.
+It marked a new direction for the singer toward a soul-folk-pop synthesis that drew from such influences as Bob Dylan and the new breed of performers at the Monterey International Pop Festival, at which Redding performed.

 Redding’s relatively unspectacular showing on the pop charts at a time when he was laying down some of the most titanic soul ever recorded—classics like “Respect” (a song he wrote, later covered by Aretha Franklin), “Try a Little Tenderness” and his terse, funky deconstruction of the Rolling Stones’ “Satisfaction”—may mean that he was too intensely soulful for the mainstream market at that time.
 He was, in many ways, larger than life.
-Redding, a proudly self-professed country boy from Macon, Georgia, had it all: a big, gravely voice, an enormous natural talent for songwriting and arranging, and a hard-working nature and generous disposition.
+Redding, a proudly self-professed country boy from Macon, Georgia, had it all: a big, gravelly voice, an enormous natural talent for songwriting and arranging, a hard-working nature and a generous disposition.
 As a singer, he styled himself after Little Richard (a fellow Macon native) and Sam Cooke in the early days, but he gradually acquired his own voice, imparting gruff, syncopated inflections to ballad and uptempo material.

 There was earthiness and candor in his every performance, be it slow, soulful ballads like “I’ve Been Loving You Too Long” or fast-paced numbers such as “I Can’t Turn You Loose.”
-Such albums as Otis Blue/Otis Redding Sings Soul—which was recorded in a single 24-hour period in 1965 - is a virtual soul-music primer.
+Such albums as Otis Blue: Otis Redding Sings Soul—which was recorded in a single 24-hour period in 1965—are a virtual soul-music primer.
 In concert, Redding routinely incited pandemonium through the thunderous intensity of his performances, which included vocal ad-libs and false endings—devices that were evident in his memorable rendition of “Try a Little Tenderness” at the Monterey International Pop Festival on June 17, 1967.
 Redding stole the show at Monterey, as a wide-eyed new audience—the youthful counterculture—enthusiastically opened up to him.
 Given that launching pad and his songwriting breakthrough with “Sittin’ On (The Dock of the Bay),” Redding was poised for superstardom at the time his twin-engine Beechcraft crashed into Wisconsin’s Lake Monona on December 10, 1967, killing him and four members of his touring band, the Bar-Kays.